Starting a Chapter or Community

 What's Expected of You

 Run events.
-The core of any chapter is regular events.
+The core of any community is regular events.
 Start with monthly.
-Every event is an initiation into the applied AI economy.
-The concept: you're giving your audience a landscape map.
+Every event is an activation into the applied AI economy.
+The concept: you are giving your audience a landscape map.
 Practitioners who are actually making money in applied AI share their field notes.
-The audience leaves knowing what the paths are, what's real, and what's hype.
-The call to action is simple: join this community to compare notes, co-work, and share opportunities.
-Formats can vary (see the full catalog) but the through-line is always the same.
+The audience leaves knowing what the paths are, what is real, and what is hype.
+These events can happen through your own chapter, through an existing AI club, through a coworking space, or through a university department.
+The venue and structure are flexible.
+The through-line is always the same.
+Formats can vary (see the full catalog).

 Add AAS national as a manager on every event.
 Whether you use Luma, Meetup, or both, add the national AAS account as a co-host or manager on every event page.
 This gives national access to the attendee list and lets us build a shared email list across all chapters.
 A strong national list benefits every chapter: it lets us promote your events to members in nearby cities, send national updates, and build the overall community.